Sid Finney

-Joseph Sidney Finney (May 1, 1929 – February 3, 2009) was a professional ice hockey centre during the 1950s and early 1960s in the WHL.

-Finney played two seasons in the NHL with the Chicago Black Hawks.
-He would go on to become the 13th all-time scorer in the Western Hockey League.
+Joseph Sidney Finney (May 1, 1929 – February 3, 2009) was a Northern Irish-born Canadian professional ice hockey centre.
+He played 59 games in the National Hockey League with the Chicago Black Hawks between 1951 and 1953.
+The rest of his career, which lasted from 1949 to 1969, was spent in the minor leagues.
+Finnery would be the 13th all-time scorer in the Western Hockey League.
 He led the Calgary Stampeders to a championship in 1954 and led the WHL in scoring with 45 goals in 1958.
+Finney was born in Banbridge, Northern Ireland, but grew up in Calgary, Alberta.